programmatoroSeduto/ExperimentalRoboticsLab-Assignment-1/README.md

 About the quality of the code:

 - improve the actual naming convention, introducing a sort os standard more concept-oriented.
-Unfortunately, this is a tedious, time-consuming operation, despite the tryings to gather the use of messages in small parts of the code.
+Unfortunately, this is a tedious, time-consuming operation, despite the the effort to gather the use of messages in small parts of the code.
 - extend the functionalities of the classes ArmorTools and ArmorCluedo by adding the missing getters and setters

 # Author and Contacts